KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 ------------------------------------------------------------------------------------------------------------------------
 This functionality allows your new dashboard to be adapted to the various i.e. small or large devices.
 The below image shows the set of options that can be enabled.
+As a first option there is one in case of only one widget in a dashboard.

 .. figure:: media/responsive.png